Make a Puzzle You Can Print at Home or in Class

 What paper should I print on?

-Cardstock is usually best for durability.
-Regular paper can still work for short-term classroom or home activities.
+Cardstock usually holds up better.
+Regular paper is fine for quick classroom or home activities.

 Can I start online before deciding to print?